 In response to these pressures, seventeen organizations created De Landgenoten in 2014.
 The idea was to purchase land in Flanders through shares and donations and to manage that land as organic farmland across many generations.
 Secure land tenure and access to land help create opportunities for farmers, allowing them to start, develop, or transition towards a sustainable agroecological farm.
 The 1.400 shareholders are partly from the farmers’ local community, enabling them to grow a lively social network.

 De Landgenoten consists of a cooperative and a foundation.

-The cooperative with social purpose (scrl-so) was founded in April 2014 and is recognised by the National Council for Cooperations (NRC).
-The cooperative unites farmers and citizens.
-It acquires financial resources through the sales of shares, buys land and makes it available for organic farmers.
-By enabling citizens to become involved through direct investment, the Cooperative promotes another founding principle of De Landgenoten: food sovereignty through democratic control over land as "commons".
+The cooperative with a social purpose (scrl-so) was founded in April 2014 and is recognized by the National Council for Cooperations (NRC).
+The cooperative acquires financial resources by selling shares, buying land, and making it available for organic farmers.
+By enabling citizens to become involved through direct investment, the cooperative promotes another founding principle of De Landgenoten: food sovereignty through democratic control over land as "commons".

-Short illustrated presentation of De Landgenoten on youtube
+– Short illustrated presentation of De Landgenoten on youtube

 – Case study on the role of De Landgenoten in supporting CSA farms in Flanders, 2017